promptfoo/promptfoo-docs/docs/configuration/guide.md

       input: How's it going?
 ```

 We can create additional tests.
 Let's add a couple other [types of assertions](/docs/configuration/expected-outputs).
+Use an array of assertions for a single test case to ensure all conditions are met.

-The `javascript` assertion runs Javascript against the LLM output.
-The `similar` assertion checks for semantic similarity using embeddings.
+In this example, the `javascript` assertion runs Javascript against the LLM output.
+The `similar` assertion checks for semantic similarity using embeddings:

 ```yaml
 prompts: [prompt1.txt, prompt2.txt]